JH36/JH36/README.md

 - 👋 Hi y'all!
 I’m Jennifer Holmes, you can call me Jenn!
-I'm a bioinformatician and I love working with WGS & NGS, proteomics, plant genomics and machine learning!
+I'm a bioinformatician at University Hospitals in Cleveland and I love working with WGS & NGS, proteomics, plant genomics and machine learning!
 - 🌱 I’m currently learning Nextflow, Snakemake, and SQL
 - 👩‍💻 Programming Languages I love: R, Perl, Python, C++, C#, C, and Java.
 - 💞️ I’m looking to collaborate on developing bacterial pipelines to make WGS and NGS easier and allow for easier integration!